Ghost (Swedish band): Papa Emeritus

 The group's vocalist usually portrays the band's mascot character, a Satanic priest known as Papa Emeritus.
 There have been four different characters taking the name Papa Emeritus.
 They first welcomed the second Papa Emeritus on 12 December 2012, in Linköping.
 On 3 June 2015, the second Papa Emeritus welcomed his younger brother as the new Papa Emeritus in Linköping after being "fired" due to not performing his duty in overthrowing governments and churches.
 Papa Emeritus II and Papa Emeritus III were stated to only have a 3-month difference in age.
 On 30 September 2017 during a show in Gothenburg, Papa Emeritus III was dragged off stage by two men, who then escorted a new character, Papa Emeritus 0, to the stage to introduce the band's next chapter.
 Papa Emeritus 0 is portrayed as being significantly older than the previous Papas, making use of a walker and oxygen tank whilst walking on stage.
 On 19 January 2018, the band shared a video that features a character, implied to be Papa Emeritus IV, listening to Ceremony and Devotion on 8-track tape while critiquing Papa Emeritus III's vocal abilities.
 The character's face is hidden offscreen, but he is shown to wear red vestments similar to a cardinal priest.
 He was later revealed to be Cardinal Copia.
 At the final show of the tour in support of Prequelle, Papa Nihil had collapsed and "died", and Cardinal Copia became Papa Emeritus IV.
 Papa Nihil was later resurrected during the European leg of the Imperatour.
-All versions of Papa Emeritus are actually the same vocalist, Tobias Forge.
+In March 2025, the band announced in social media that Papa V Perpetua was to be their next frontman.
+All versions of Papa are actually the same vocalist, Tobias Forge.

 Peter Hällje, a former bandmate of former Ghost member Martin Persner, claimed he designed the Papa Emeritus character in 2005, prior to the formation of Ghost.
 Hällje never performed as Papa Emeritus and agreed with Persner to let him use the character for his then-new band.
 His claim was later confirmed by Forge.